Fitting a new set of brake pads is a nice, simple Saturday-morning kind of job… except it’s not! It’s turned into a giant turd of a job.

 I had an apprentice once.
 I’m not going to name names, “god bless him” he fitted a new set of calipers and was having difficulty fitting the pads that were marked L and R.

-It turned out the pads were on the correct side alright, but the calipers weren’t, it could happen to a bishop.
+It turned out the pads were on the correct side, alright, but the calipers weren’t; it could happen to a bishop.

 Caliper Piston Extended

 Before attempting any brake repairs, make sure it’s safe to do so.
 Some cars are fitted with brake assist.
 It’s a pre-charged braking system that can cause injury.
 Check and see if your vehicle is fitted with a dynamic brake assist system.
-If it has, disables it.
+If it has, disable it.

 The pads won’t fit because the piston in the caliper hasn’t retracted far enough.
 The piston needs to be pushed all the way home.
 Front caliper pistons are usually easy to retract.
 A channel lock or c-clamp will do the job or pry them back using a longish screwdriver.